skyth3r/Skyth3r.github.io/content/articles/removing-drm-from-kindle-books.md

 3. Open the settings/preferences menu within Calibre and then click plug-ins under ‘Advanced’
 4. Click the ‘Load plug-in from file’ option and then select the noDRM zip file you downloaded
 5. Get your Kindle’s serial number from your Kindle device.
 You can find it under Settings > Device options > Device info
-6. Go back the plug-in menu in Calibre, select the NoDRM plug-in (under the file type sub-heading) and click ‘Customise plug-in’
+6. Go back to the plug-in menu in Calibre, select the NoDRM plug-in (under the file type sub-heading) and click ‘Customise plug-in’
 7. Select ‘Kindle eInk ebooks’, click the green plus icon and enter your Kindle serial number and then click ok
 8. Go back to the plug-ins menu, click ‘Get new plug-ins’ and then install the ‘KFX Input’ plug-in
 9. Go to the Amazon website and then select the ‘Manage Your Content and Devices’ under your account menu and then click ‘Books’